uc-cdis/guppy/doc/queries.md

 <a name="aggs-cardinality"></a>

 ### 6. Cardinality Count Aggregation
- By using `_cardinalityCount` keyword, return a cardinality count of a feild.
+ By using `_cardinalityCount` keyword, return a cardinality count of a field.

  See [Elasticsearch documentation on Cardinality](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-metrics-cardinality-aggregation.html)